The Controller’s Guide to Finance Automation

 Delivering respected business insights

-Top three concerns of financial pros: A recent Workiva survey** revealed that minimizing risk, protecting data integrity, and ensuring efficiency are the three top concerns for finance professionals.
+A recent Workiva survey** revealed that minimising risk, protecting data integrity, and ensuring efficiency are the three top concerns for finance professionals.

 From key priorities to external pressures